The Bolted-On Concept Trap: Why Your PYP Units Feel Like Traditional Lessons

 Why most PYP units are topic-driven with concepts bolted on, and how the Thinking Framework fixes this.
 A practical guide for PYP coordinators and teachers.

-Erickson (2012) notes a trap.
-Concept-based learning units can miss the mark.
-Schools often add a concept to existing topics.
+Erickson's concept-based curriculum work describes a familiar trap: concept-based units can miss the mark when a concept is added to an existing topic rather than used to drive the inquiry.
 For example, a unit on Ancient Egypt may appear complete.
 "Change" links to the central idea, but the concept does not guide inquiry.

 Thinking Frameworks connect ideas and lessons.
 Eight cognitive operations help learners apply knowledge to tasks.
-A five-point checklist helps diagnose learning needs (author, date).
-This article provides a useful solution to a common issue (author, date).
+A five-point checklist can help teams diagnose whether the concept is shaping learner thinking or simply decorating the unit plan.
+This gives coordinators a practical way to address a common planning issue.

 Erickson (2002) says conceptual understanding involves learners building big ideas with facts.
 This creates a Structure of Knowledge.
 Learners move fluidly between facts and concepts.
 This helps them construct understanding and examine new information (Erickson, 2002).